Effective: March 30, 2015

 When it is a simultaneous submission of an NSF Collaborative Proposal and the UW is not the lead, the lead institution’s desire to delay submission is not an acceptable exception to the GIM 19 policy.
 The proposals must be linked, all final approvals must be completed, and the eGC1 marked Ready to Submit 3 days prior to the sponsor deadline, as per any other proposal.

-Non-competing continuations (e.g. NIH progress reports) received by OSP after 5:00 pm, three (3) business days prior to the Sponsor deadline will be reviewed and submitted by OSP within five business days of the date the GC-1 is received in OSP and is “Ready to Submit.”
+Progress Reports received by OSP after 5:00 pm, three business days prior to the Sponsor deadline will be reviewed and submitted by OSP within five business days of the date of receipt by OSP in SAGE.
+Waiver requests to this timeline do not apply.

 Exceptions and Waivers